-Students who are suspended or expelled for any reason will not attend or take part in any district-sponsored activity, regardless of location, or any activity that occurs on district property.
+Students who are suspended or expelled for any reason will avoid attending or taking part in any district-sponsored activity, regardless of location, or any activity that occurs on district property.
 Students who violate this provision will be required to leave the activity and may face further discipline, including an additional period of suspension or expulsion.